Ezequiel Duran Player Props: Rangers vs. Red Sox

 Ezequiel Duran At The Plate

-- In 21 games this season (32.3%), Duran has picked up an RBI, and in 11 of those games (16.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 31.8% of his games this season, Duran has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.

-- In 43.1% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (9.2%).
+- In 43.9% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.